Kishorenagar: History

-Athmallik State was merged with Dhenkanal from the rule of Kishore Chandra Deo Samant after independent 1948.
-Later the Athmallik State was made as a sub-divison under Dhenkanal district and Kishorenagar was made a block within the Athmallik Sub-divison for better governance.
-This Block was Started functioning as pre extension stage from 01.10.1958 and turned into stage-I phase from 01.10.1959 and stage-II phase from 01.10.1965.
-Now it is functioning as stage-III Block since 01.10.1970.
+Athmallik State was merged with Dhenkanal from the rule of Kishore Chandra Deo Samant after independence in 1948.
+Later the Athmallik State was made as a sub-division under Dhenkanal district and Kishorenagar was made a block within the Athmallik sub-division for better governance.
+This Block started functioning as a preextension stage from 01.10.1958 and turned into stage-I phase from October 1959 and stage-II phase from October 1965.
+Now it is functioning as stage-III Block since October 1970.
 It remained under Dhenkanal District until 31 March 1993.
-After bifurcation of the District Kishorenagar Block remained in Athmallik sub-divison under Angul District and continuing as such.
+After bifurcation of the District Kishorenagar Block remained in Athmallik sub-division under Angul District and continuing as such.